American Goldfinch

 Background and Identification

 The American Goldfinch, Spinus tristis, is one of four subspecies of Goldfinch.
-Subspecies are differentiated by markings on wings and tail as well as mantle coloration.
+Subspecies are differentiated by markings on wings and tail in addition to mantle coloration.
 Two of the four subspecies, Spinus tristis pallidus and Spinus tristis salicamans, winter in Mexico.
 They are part of the Fringillidae family of finches, which contains two hundred and twenty-nine species worldwide, separated into forty-nine genera.
-They are known in Mexico as jilguero yanqui.
+They are known in Mexico as Jilguero Yanqui.

 The American Goldfinch is very small and often sighted.
-They are commonly found in fields, flood plains, sparsely wooded areas, and suburban landscapes.
 The sexes are dimorphic and plumage changes seasonally for both males and females.
 Males are slightly larger than females and have more vibrantly colored plumage, throughout the seasons.
 The crown of the male is jet black.
 The nape, down through the rump, and breast, down through the vent, are bright yellow.
 The wings and tail are jet black but have white bands throughout.
 The bill is orange colored and the legs and feet are light brown.
 Females are similarly colored but do not have the black crown.
 The yellow coloration of the female is more like an olive color and the wings and tail are more brown than black.
 During the non-breeding season, the colors of both males and females are dulled.
 In Mexico, they are more likely to be found in their non-breeding plumage.

 Habitat and Geographical Range